Correlations of multiplicative functions in function fields: Introduction and Results

 \subsection{Structure of the Paper}

 The paper is organized as follows.
-In Section \ref{sec_prelim1}, we present some preliminary lemmas on the pretentious distance, the involution mentioned above, and Hayes characters.
-In Section \ref{sec_prelim2} we introduce the remaining relevant preliminaries relating especially to mean square and pointwise estimates for character sums that will be needed in the proofs of Theorems \ref{VarAPs}, \ref{MRFF} and \ref{LogEllFF1}.
-In Section \ref{VarSec}, we prove Theorem \ref{VarAPs} using these lemmas.
-The proof of the Matom\"aki--Radziwi\l{}\l{} theorem (Theorem \ref{thm_mr_real}) proceeds completely analogously (thanks to an analogy between Dirichlet and short interval characters supplied by the involution) and is described in Section \ref{MRTHMSec}.
-In Section \ref{sec_shortexp}, we establish cancellation in exponential sums over short intervals weighted by any non-pretentious multiplicative function.
-Finally, in Section \ref{LogEllSec} we adapt the entropy decrement argument of \cite{tao} to the function field setting and apply the short exponential sum estimate for multiplicative functions from Section \ref{sec_shortexp} to finally establish Theorem \ref{LogEllFF1}.
-Section \ref{KataiSec} is then devoted to the proof of our application, Theorem \ref{katai}, on K\'atai's conjecture.
+In Section~\ref{sec_prelim1}, we present some preliminary lemmas on the pretentious distance, the involution mentioned above, and Hayes characters.
+In Section~\ref{sec_prelim2} we introduce the remaining relevant preliminaries relating especially to mean square and pointwise estimates for character sums that will be needed in the proofs of Theorems~\ref{VarAPs},~\ref{MRFF} and~\ref{LogEllFF1}.
+In Section~\ref{VarSec}, we prove Theorem~\ref{VarAPs} using these lemmas.
+The proof of the Matom\"aki--Radziwi\l{}\l{} theorem (Theorem~\ref{thm_mr_real}) proceeds completely analogously and is described in Section~\ref{MRTHMSec}.
+In Section~\ref{sec_shortexp}, we establish cancellation in exponential sums over short intervals weighted by any non-pretentious multiplicative function.
+Finally, in Section~\ref{LogEllSec} we adapt the entropy decrement argument of~\cite{tao} to the function field setting and apply the short exponential sum estimate for multiplicative functions from Section~\ref{sec_shortexp} to establish Theorem~\ref{LogEllFF1}.
+Section~\ref{KataiSec} is then devoted to the proof of our application, Theorem~\ref{thm_katai}, on K\'atai's conjecture.